 How Can I Free Myself & My Rental Investment?

-If you are a landlord, then you know that it can be a difficult and often thankless job.
-Managing finances, dealing with tenants, contractors, and tax payments can be challenging enough, but when things go wrong – like tenants trashing your property or you having to endure long periods of vacancy – the stress can be overwhelming.
+If you are a landlord, you know that it can be difficult and often thankless.
+Managing finances and dealing with tenants, contractors, and tax payments can be challenging enough.
+Still, the stress can be overwhelming when things go wrong – like tenants trashing your property, or you have to endure long periods of vacancy.

 Fortunately, there is a viable alternative: selling your rental property.

 If you are tired of being a landlord and want to sell your house quickly, we can help.
-We buy houses in any condition, so whether your property is currently occupied or not, we will make you an offer.
+We buy houses in any condition, so whether your property is currently occupied, we will make you an offer.

 Selling a Property with Problem Tenants?

-Are you one of the many landlords who are tired of dealing with problem tenants?
+Are you one of the many landlords tired of dealing with problem tenants?
 Are you losing money on your property because of tenant damage or non-payment of rent?

 If so, it may be time to consider evicting your tenants.

-Landlord-tenant law is complex, and it can be difficult to know how to evict a tenant without legal help.
+Landlord-tenant law is complex, and it can be difficult to evict a tenant without legal help.
 That’s where we come in.

-We can help you understand your rights and guide you through the eviction process.
+We can help you understand your rights and guide you through eviction.

 We can also represent you in court if necessary.

-Don’t let your rental property turn into a money pit – contact us today for more information about evicting troublesome tenants.
+Don’t let your rental property become a money pit – contact us today for more information about evicting troublesome tenants.

-At Better Off Home Buyers, we help those who need to sell their rented properties, free from issues, and continue looking for their tranquility in other businesses.
+At Better Off Home Buyers, we help those who need to sell their rented properties free from issues and continue looking for tranquility in other businesses.

 Selling Your Rental House to Better Off Home Buyers

-They simply want to end the inconveniences, problems, and disruptions caused by their rental property.
-On more than one occasion, we were even told that the family union had ended in divorce because of all the stress and strain.
+They want to end the inconveniences, problems, and disruptions caused by their rental property.
+On more than one occasion, we were even told that the family unit had ended in divorce because of all the stress and strain.

 The world is currently dealing with the coronavirus pandemic, and many people have lost jobs, their savings, and even their lives.
-Both landlords and tenants all across the U.S. are uncertain about what the future holds for them.
+Landlords and tenants across the U.S. are uncertain about what the future holds for them.

-At Better Off Home Buyers, we have faith that we will soon be able to fully control, if not eradicate the pandemic, and we believe everything will return to normal eventually – here in Oregon, our home state, the rest of the U.S., and the world.
+At Better Off Home Buyers, we have faith that we will soon be able to control, if not eradicate, the pandemic fully.
+We believe everything will return to normal eventually – here in Oregon, our home state, the rest of the U.S., and the world.

 How We’ve Helped Many Tired, Stressed & Utterly Fed Up Landlords…